mighdoll/wgsl-linker/README.md

     ```
     #import workgroupReduce(Histogram) as reduceHistogram
     ```
+  - You can import a function twice with different parameters.

 - **#if** &ensp; **#else** &ensp; **#endif** &emsp; _Compile differently depending on runtime variables_

   - Preprocessing works on full lines, similarly to languages like C.